mmatongo/eOS-RoundCorners/README.md

 ======

-<li></li>eOS-RoundCorners is the classic elementary OS theme modded to be have rounder corners similar to Mac OS.
+<li>eOS-RoundCorners is the classic elementary OS theme modded to be have rounder corners similar to Mac OS.
-Might work on GTK3 and GTK2 based DE.
+Might work on GTK3 and GTK2 based DE.</li>

-<li></li>This theme is simply a modified version of the Elementary Os stock theme.
-Thanks EOS
+<li>This theme is simply a modified version of the Elementary Os stock theme.
+Thanks EOS</li>

 ## Info